 2. It’s a rare opportunity for surprise and even—shockingly—romance.
 After months of budgets, invoices, and spreadsheets, it’s clear (even to your fiancée) that very little about wedding planning is romantic.
-This one item, since it’s a secret, still has that rush of discovery.
+This one item, since it’s a secret, still has a rush of discovery.

-SEE ALSO: Gifts for the Bride
+See also: Gifts for the Bride

 And as for timing?
 Again, there’s no hard and fast rule.
 But the general idea is to give her the gift on either the wedding day or the night before the wedding.

 The following 10 gifts could work: